 - Tightened or hardened skin

-- What is Raynaud's?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/raynaud/.
-Accessed March 31, 2012.
+- Raynaud's.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/raynauds.
+Accessed Jan.
+21, 2021.

-- What is anemia?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/anemia/.
-Accessed March 31, 2012.
+- Anemia.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/anemia.
+Accessed Jan.
+21, 2021.